Lots of people have things they find embarrassing. This is the trope for when it takes up a significant portion of the plot.

 - This often happened to the kids on The Brady Bunch.
 Plots have dealt with Marcia's embarrassment about having braces, or Jan needing to wear glasses, or Bobby's height, or Greg's hair turning orange, or Peter not thinking he's interesting enough, or Cindy's lisp.

-- In How I Met Your Mother, the episode "Game Night" focuses on the gang finding an old tape of Barney singing to his ex-girlfriend, begging her to take him back.
+- "Game Night" focuses on the gang finding an old tape of Barney singing to his ex-girlfriend, begging her to take him back.
 The only way they persuade him to tell the story behind the tape is by telling their most embarrassing stories.

 - iCarly: One episode focuses on Sam revealing that Freddie had never kissed anyone and Freddie getting so embarrassed from the teasing that he hides in the fire escape all day and misses doing iCarly.
 It is resolved by Sam admitting to never having kissed anyone before either.